 For many eyecare patients, having pupils dilated (opened up) using eye drops can be a bother.
 But as an integral part of a truly comprehensive eye exam, those drops are highly recommended.
-Dilation gives our Saint Petersburg optometrist the widest view of the internal structures at the back of the eye—the optic nerve, retina, even blood vessels.
+Dilation gives our St. Petersburg optometrist the widest view of the internal structures at the back of the eye—the optic nerve, retina, even blood vessels.

 That’s where Optomap technology comes in.
-Using low-power laser technology, our Saint Petersburg eye care professional can take a wide, instantly-viewable and detailed digital scan of your retina (the area responsible for processing images).
+Using low-power laser technology, our St. Petersburg eye care professional can take a wide, instantly-viewable and detailed digital scan of your retina (the area responsible for processing images).
 All in real time.
 And in no time.
 Without the use of pupil-dilating eye drops.

 OPTOS is a camera that takes a wide field image of the inside of an eye to diagnose and follow pathology of the retina.
 We have had the camera in our office for about 6 years now and feature the Daytona Model.

 It often removes the need for patient dilation of the pupils and allows the patient to share in the experience of seeing the structural details of their own eyes when we locate pathology that we need to track.

 How does Optomap work?

 It’s very similar to sitting down in a type of photo booth and leaning forward to have your picture taken.
 Except in this instance, the picture being taken is a larger, wide-field image of the inside of your eyeball.
 Optomap takes around a minute.

 Daytona is smaller and still provides ultra-high resolution imaging, and adding ultra-widefield autofluorescence capabilities.
 This device can take around a 200-degree image of the retina in one image.
 Most cameras can only capture the posterior pole (that include the macula and optic nerve head), but the Daytona can view the peripheral retina as well.